Selling a business on Exchange Marketplace

 Currently, only Shopify businesses can create live listings on Exchange.
 If you have a Shopify business, however, you can sell it regardless of the number of sales.
 There is no minimum number of sales required in order to list your business on Exchange.

-- Only the Shopify account owner can access and install the Exchange app in a Shopify store.
+- Only the Shopify store owner can access and install the Exchange app in a Shopify store.

 - Your Shopify account must be on a paid plan.
-This includes Shopify's paused online store plan.
+This includes Shopify's Pause and Build online store plan.

 - Your business can't be in its trial period.
 You must wait one day after paying your first invoice to be eligible.

 - If you use Shopify Payments, then your account must be in good standing.
-If your business has been removed from Shopify Payments, then you can't list it on Exchange.
+If your business has been removed from Shopify Payments, then you can't list your business on Exchange.